After spending your grand-kid’s inheritance on your new sub-compact tractor, it makes sense to consider how you can use it for snow removal.

 Alternatively, you could add the front mount snow blower on the same quick attach frame you purchased for the blade.
 Again, the blade becomes a stepping stone.

 If there simply is no budget available, I would suggest looking at the edge tamers.
 This will allow the loader to work as a competent snow removal tool without destroying your driveway.
+This option is less than $100 if you use the coupon code TTWT at checkout.

 Oh, and there is one last option.
 Pray for spring to come soon!